 How to send a big attachment over e-mail

 All Internet e-mail services have limits on how big an attachment can be when it is sent over e-mail.
-If you want to send a large attachment over e-mail (e.g., over 20 MB), you'll need to use a different method of sharing it.
+To send a large attachment over e-mail (e.g., over 20 MB), you need to use a different method of sharing it.
 Below is additional information about how big of attachment you can send, and other ways of sharing files.

 What are e-mail attachment size limits?

 All e-mail service providers have different attachment limits.
 The table below shows these limits.

 These limits are for messages received.
 If you're using an e-mail service, like Gmail, and send a large attachment to someone with a different provider, it may not work because they have a smaller limit size.

 What happens when I send an attachment that is too big?